Author: Louisa May Alcott

 Do you agree with my take on Little Men or do you think I am completely off base?
 Sound off below…

 Alcott, Louisa May.
 Little Men.
 New York: Signet Classics, 2012.
 Print.

 Read our guide on 50 Memorable Christmas Movies including Little Women!

 Didn’t like an ending to a book?
-Check out our Twenty Moments in Fiction You Wish You Could RewriteIf you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Check out our Twenty Moments in Fiction You Wish You Could RewritePin this article to read later!
+And make sure to follow us on Pinterest.